canonical/data-science-stack/docs/how-to/jupyter-notebook/access-data.rst

 Accessing your data
 -------------------
-By default, your Notebooks data will be stored in a directory under `/var/snap/microk8s/common/default-storage`.
+By default, your Notebooks data will be stored in a directory under `/var/snap/microk8s/common/default-storage`:

+* `Microk8s hostpath docs`_

 This directory is shared by all DSS Notebooks.

 1. **Find the directory of your stored data**
     To find the directory containing your Notebooks data, list the directories under `/var/snap/microk8s/common/default-storage`: